kasumbarobert/cse557a-assignment2/README.md

 For the map, we intend to add the following for our final submission:

 1. Showing the route taken by a single employee or employees in a given department as selected by the user.
+2. Show the most popular places that employees visited

-All of these should be quite doable and in conjunction with the map portion we've built, should give us a holistic view ono what's going on.
+All of these should be quite doable and will give us a holistic view on what's going on.